whyboris/utilitarianism.net/content/glossary.md

 Scalar utilitarianism is the view that moral evaluation is a matter of degree: the more that an act would promote the sum total of well-being, the more moral reason one has to perform that act.[^34] On this view, there is no fundamental, sharp distinction between 'right' and 'wrong' actions, just a continuous scale from morally better to worse.

-The main alternatives to scalar utilitarianism are _maximizing utilitarianism_, the view that within any set of options, the action that produces the most wellbeing is right, and all other actions are wrong, and _satisficing utilitarianism_, according to which within any set of options, an action is right if it produces _enough_ wellbeing.
+The main alternatives to scalar utilitarianism are _maximizing utilitarianism_, the view that within any set of options, the action that produces the most well-being is right, and all other actions are wrong, and _satisficing utilitarianism_, according to which within any set of options, an action is right if it produces _enough_ well-being.

 _External links:_